getcarina/getcarina.com/_includes/getting-started-with-docker.md

     mysql
     ```

-    The output of this `docker rm` command are the names of the WordPress and MySQL containers that you removed.
+    The output are the names of the WordPress and MySQL containers that you removed.

 ### Congratulations!